Local Kids Making A Global Impact!

 This is particularly devastating for countries in the developing world.....

 Do you ever see an item of clothing online that you really like, buy it but then it comes home and you hate it?

 Or whilst shopping you buy something that you only wear once or twice?

 Fast fashion is damaging the world’s water supplies.

-Making one cotton T-Shirt can use enough water for one person to last 3 years!
+Making one T-Shirt uses the same amount of water needed to last one person 3 years!
 Mad isn’t it?

 The Aral Sea, once the size of Ireland, has shrunk to almost nothing due to the high demands on water supplies by the fast fashion industry.